White-Brick/Jestc/README.md

-# Jestc
+# Jsetc
-Code in learning Jestc.
+Code in learning Jsetc.